Neil Island of the Andaman and Nicobar Islands, India

 Imagine a paradise island which is many hours away from the main land with empty soft sand beaches, extremely blue water, no cell phone connectivity, amazing seafood curries, simple village life, extremely polite (and sweet) people and unbelievably affordable.
 Yes, this is in India.
 Let us introduce you to Neil Island of the Andaman and Nicobar Islands.

 Asia > India > Andaman and Nicobar Isles > Neil Island

 The entry point to the Andaman and Nicobar group of Islands is Port Blair.
 You can reach Port Blair by flight or by a 4 day ferry from Chennai.
 Flights to Port Blair run only from Chennai, Bhubaneswar and Kolkota, India.
 From here, a number of ferries depart every day for a few islands.

 The best way to reach Neil Island is to take a government ferry from Port Blair which normally takes around 2-3 hours, depending on the weather conditions.
 A government ferry will cost you between INR 500-800 Rupees.
 There are different kinds of tickets for this ferry with a limited number of tickets with seats and a higher number without seats.
 I would recommend the latter option if you want to sit on the deck to enjoy the view in the open.
 I found the sitting section to be stuffy.
 For your trip back to Port Blair or Havelock, you can book a ferry directly from Neil Island.
-Unlike Havelock, the ferry queue in Neil isn’t a nightmare.
+Unlike Havelock Island of the Andamans, the ferry queue in Neil isn’t a nightmare.